Still using Windows XP

 But there is no client for Linux systems, except for Android.

-Of course, I could have complained with those who gave me the PDF document, convince them that PDF is a not-so-ideal standard, stories about vendor lock-ins, intereoperability, and that a simple .txt
+Of course, I could have complained to those who gave me the PDF document, convincing them that PDF is a not-so-ideal standard, stories about vendor lock-ins, intereoperability with different programs, and the fact that a simple .txt file would have sufficed for our needs.
+Or, instead of complaining, I could have downloaded and tested more readers, but my time was limited, and I had to fill out this document.

 So I opted for a bulletproof solution: to virtualize Windows.

-My computer can run Virtualbox with Windows 10 on it, but looking at the minimum system requirements (at least 32 GB disk space and 1 GB ram, which in my experience is not enough if you do not want to wait all the time), they are considerably high for just viewing and filling a PDF file.
+My computer can run VirtualBox with Windows 10 on it, but looking at the minimum system requirements 🗄️ (at least 32 GB disk space and 1 GB ram, which in my experience is not enough if you do not want to wait all the time), they are considerably high for just viewing and filling a PDF file.
 Especially since if I’m executing the virtual machine, I need to pay some attention, as running too many programs will saturate my RAM.

-As a comparison, the recommended (not minimal) system requirements for Windows XP are 128 MB memory and 1.5 GB disk space.
+As a comparison, the recommended (not minimal) system requirements for Windows XP 🗄️ are 128 MB memory and 1.5 GB disk space.

-These requirements are of course exaggerated for a PDF viewer (maybe not the RAM requirements, but the disk surely), but not so much for a platform for letting the pdf viewer (and possibly other programs) run.
+These requirements are of course exaggerated for a PDF viewer (maybe not the RAM requirements, but the disk surely), but not so much for a platform for letting the PDF viewer (and possibly other programs) run.

 Now the crucial question.
-Can I run Adobe reader on Windows XP, as the system has been discontinued 6 years ago?
+Can I run Adobe Reader on Windows XP, as the system has been discontinued 6 years ago?

-No, the current version of Adobe reader does not support Windows XP.
+No, the current version of Adobe Reader does not support Windows XP.
 But the previous one, Adobe Reader XI, does.
-This version is not supported anymore since 2017, but it can still be downloaded from the official site.
+This version is not supported anymore since 2017 🗄️, but it can still be downloaded from the official site.

 Long story short.

-I was able to install and activate Windows XP SP3 with Virtualbox.
+• I was able to install and activate Windows XP SP3 with VirtualBox.

-I was able to download and install Adobe Reader XI on the Windows XP system.
+• I was able to download and install Adobe Reader XI on the Windows XP system.

-Hopefully alternative programs like native programs for Linux, or the embedded reader in the browser will catch up.
-Maybe software like WINE or ReactOS will permit me to use Windows Applications without using Windows, but in the meantime I can still use the original Windows operating system.
+Hopefully, alternative programs like native programs for Linux, or the embedded reader in the browser will catch up.
+Maybe software like WINE or ReactOS will permit me to use Windows Applications without using Windows, but in the meantime, I can still use the original Windows operating system.

 Supporting even older versions of Windows, like Windows 95 and Windows 98, would require even fewer resources from the end user, but much more while developing the program, and as already stated: there are not so many use cases that might be relevant for the Software developers.